Optimize Your Language Learning – Limit Passive Learning Activities

 These four words contain the wealth of wisdom if you only interpret them in the right way.

-You desperately try to recall the word you need but there is nothing there.
+You desperately try to recall the word you need, but there is nothing there — just the depressing nothingness.

 But what does “passive” mean, especially in the context of language learning?

-It means that you don’t engage with the information you get.
+It means that you don’t engage with the information you receive.

 Why Passive Repetition Sucks and Hinders Your Progress

-Before I get to the science, let me tell you about one friend of mine.
+Before I get to the science, let me tell you about a friend of mine.
 This story might sound familiar to you.
-Actually, problems of about 90% people who write to me fit perfectly into the following scenario.
+Problems of about 90% of people who write to me fit perfectly into the following scenario.

 Anyway.
 So this friend of mine has been learning Russian for over two years now.

-Russian is not that different from Polish after all.
+Russian is not that different from Polish, after all.
 So imagine my surprise when I heard her speak Russian a few weeks ago.
-She barely scratched B1 level.
+She barely scratched the B1 level.

-She’s been learning systematically for over 2 years and she can barely string a sentence together?
+She’s been learning systematically for over two years, and she can barely string a sentence together?
 After some investigation, I got to the bottom of it.
 Yes, her teacher visited her every week.
 Yes, they did learn.

 Nada.
 Null.
 Nothing.

-Many other studies have managed to successfully replicate the results of the aforementioned research.
+Many other studies have managed to replicate the results of the research mentioned above successfully.